 In addition, we have additional security tips in our article about security in Medellín and safety tips for expats.

-Get medical help and see a doctor.
+If you are a victim, you should get medical help and see a doctor.
 And if the symptoms are severe, go to a hospital.
-Here is a list of the 20 best hospitals in Colombia.
+Also, here is a list of the 23 best hospitals in Colombia.

-In addition, to get a report needed for insurance claims and obtaining new documents, the best place to do this is at a Unidades de Reacción Inmediata office.
-In Medellín this office is located at Calle 72 # 64 E-139, which is open 24 hours.
+Furthermore, to get a report needed for insurance claims and obtaining new documents, the best place to do this is at a Unidades de Reacción Inmediata office.
+In Medellín, this office is located at Calle 72 # 64 E-139, which is open 24 hours.

-Also, there is also a new Facebook group called Colombia Scopolamine Victims & Alerts created about two months ago that aims to share information about the criminals doing this.
-So, others can avoid going out on dates with them or avoid being the next victim.
+Also, there is also a new Facebook group called Colombia Scopolamine Victims & Alerts created a few months ago that aims to share information about the criminals doing this.
+So, others can avoid going out on dates with them and avoid being the next victim.

 The Bottom Line: Scopolamine (Devil’s Breath)